redhat-nfvpe/clearwater-rpm/scripts/deploy/README.md

     pip install rackspaceauth

-Finally, you will need to create a `vars/topology.yaml` file, using `vars/topology.yaml.sample` as a template.
+Next, you will need to create a `vars/topology.yaml` file, using `vars/topology.yaml.sample` as a template.
 Multiple deployments in the same zone should each have their own unique `site_name`, and each will get its own keypair with that name.
 In this file you can also choose the OpenStack image and flavors to use per server.
 (See Rackspace